Meet the DTDCH Team

 Phone: 212.529.6825 x2390

-Doug is the Head of Research and Design and Product Management at Digital Transitions.
+Doug is the Head of Research and Design and Products at Digital Transitions.
 He has a BS in Commercial Photography from Ohio University and has worked on the technology side of high-end digital imaging his entire career.
 Since joining the Cultural Heritage Division his focus has shifted strongly toward imaging in preservation settings.
 He is the lead author of the Phase One Color Reproduction Guide and Imaging for the Future: Digitization Program Planning, and has presented multiple Short Courses at the IS&T Archiving imaging conference.

 Phone: 212.529.6825 x2350